 Door County is a very famous place in Wisconsin for fall & summer.
 I found out places to go and also figured out the route.
 Before I plan my trip, I always prefer to check the weather condition to be prepared for future hazards.
 Although the temperature was in the 50s until it was sunny, we are ok with it.
 I had planned to have a Picnic over there, so I took lunch and some snacks from home.

 How to get there?

-Tips to explore the Peninsula State Park
+Tips for exploring the Peninsula State Park

 - Check the weather and decide your attire accordingly.

-- As Peninsula State Park is on Lake Michigan you might feel windy, especially in cold weather, so be prepared for it.
+- As Peninsula State Park is on Lake Michigan, you might feel windy, especially in cold weather, so be prepared for it.